 First, it’s essential to recognize that some problems are simply not resolvable; sorry, I know that’s contrary to the love-conquers-all message implicit in the idealized view of love that gets most of the air time in this country.
 Not all issues can be resolved unfortunately.
+That is why it could be important for you to remain in contact with that divorce attorney that you parted ways with a couple of months (or years) earlier, just in case your problems can’t be resolved.
 If you have already come to the conclusion of packing up your bags and leaving the home, why not look into something like a house removal company, who can help you transport your items to your new house and relieve you of some stress in a tough situation like a divorce.

 Second, you have to find a way to keep the recurring problems from overwhelming what’s good about the marriage.
 A sense of humor helps.
 Think of your unresolvable problems as annoying but necessary members of the family.

 Third, there are ways to complain and fight that preserve the relationship, and while you can’t take back words said in the heat of battle, you can – and must – engage in relationship-repair efforts so that you don’t emotionally disengage from one another.
 If you and your almost-ex can’t find a way to see your problems as inevitable annoyances, then get to a good family therapist who can help you develop ways to accept imperfection so that it doesn’t shred the goodwill and love in the process.